Alessio-S/SSBU-Obj-Detection-And-Advantage-Calculator/README.md

 `scripts/model_main_tf2.py` - Official code from Tensorflow 2 for training the model on their Custom Object Detection

-`scripts/testtfrec.py` - Tests the content of the '.tfrecord' files you output from
+`scripts/testtfrec.py` - Tests the content of the '.tfrecord' file

 ## Usage